 The traditional functions-monitor, protect, and control the power system-are well known and implemented in modern SCADA and Substation Automation Systems.
 However, recent disturbances have shown the need to add new functionality to monitor, protect, and control the complete interconnected power system.
 The basic building block of a WAMS is the PMU, which, through global positioning system (GPS) timestamping enables accurate voltage and current measurements at any location in the power system.
 Time synchronization makes it possible to measure voltages and currents as phasors that refer to the same system-wide angle reference.
 The PMU is therefore a measurement transducer, where the outputs are commonly referred to as "synchrophasors."
 The phasor measurements are streamed from their various locations (using different communication solutions) to phasor data concentrators, where the data is collected, processed, or stored for further applications.
 Based on system-wide information from PMUs, it is now possible to monitor and observe the state of the power system in a way that was not possible with the conventional SCADA information systems based on remote terminal units (RTUs).
-WAMS have been under development in different places and at different paces during the last 20 years.
-WAMS are starting to mature as solutions, suitable for integration in control centre environments.
-Vendors of control centre systems also offer solutions with software that includes integration of synchrophasor data.
-The applications can execute functions that range from simple storing and display of phasor data to advanced post-processing of information and use in protection and control systems.
-Depending on the nature and use of these applications, they are referred to as WAMS, WAPS (wide-area protection systems), WACS (wide-area control FACTS and HVDC.
+Depending on the nature and use of these applications, they are referred to as WAMS, WAPS (wide-area protection systems), WACS (wide-area control systems), or WAMPACs, which includes all those classifications and can be used to control FACTS and HVDC.
 PMU deployment is most advanced in the United States and China, with several thousand installed.
 In other parts of the world, including Europe, deployment is slower, but many pilot projects are in different stages, including closed loop control of FACTS devices.